DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 </div>

 > [!info]+ **Oathbound**
-> If Vladimir uses his ***oathbind*** feature to subject a players to the effects of a *geas*, he whispers the following binding command: “You shall raise no hand against me or Strahd von Zarovich for as long as you live."
+> If Vladimir uses his ***oathbind*** feature to subject a players to the effects of a *geas*, he whispers the following binding command: “You shall raise no hand against Strahd von Zarovich for as long as you live."

 > [!info]+ **Room Dimensions**
 > When preparing to run the fight with Vladimir, remember that each square on Argynvostholt’s grid is 10 feet across, and that <span class="citation">Q53.
 Beacon of Argynvostholt (p.
 142)</span> is a full 30 feet across.